orpaltech/qt5-build/README.md

     export QT5_PREFIX = [your local path to Qt5]

-By default build script will stop upon QtBase configuration so that you can review configration results.
+By default, the build script will stop right after QtBase configuration is finished so that you can review configuration results.
 You can switch off the behavior above by changing the variable:

     export STOP_ON_CONFIG = "no"